-The EA included an air quality and climate change analysis which disclosed that 1,548 commercial air tours authorized under the ATMP (which is 17 less flights than what was modeled as part of the draft EA) contributes a minimal amount of emissions to the local air quality and would not have a regional impact (refer to Section 3.2.2 of the EA).
-Authorized air tours within the ATMP boundary would contribute less than 463 metric tons of CO2 annually.
-Also, the ATMP's authorization of these air tours would not cause pollutant concentrations to exceed one or more of the national ambient air quality standards (NAAQS) for any of the time periods analyzed.
-Because the amount of emissions is so small, the ATMP impacts to air quality are not significant.
+The EA included an air quality and climate change analysis and determined that 2,224 commercial air tours authorized under the ATMP contributes a minimal amount of emissions to the local air quality and would not have a regional impact (refer to Section 3.2.2 of the EA).
+Authorized air tours would contribute 109 MT of CO2.
+Also, the ATMP's authorization of these air tours would not cause pollutant concentrations to exceed one or more of the National Ambient Air Quality Standards (NAAQS) for any of the time periods analyzed.
+Because the amount of emissions is so small, impacts to air quality from the ATMP are not significant.
 Compared to existing conditions, the ATMP will result in beneficial impacts to air quality.